braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/platform_overview.md

   - iOS
   - Android
   - Web
+  - React Native
+  - Flutter
+  - Cordova
+  - Roku
+  - Swift
+  - Unity

 ---

 # Getting started: Platform overview

 > Braze is a customer engagement platform.
 This simply means that Braze helps you listen to your users, understand your users’ actions and behaviors, and then act on them.
-The Braze platform has three primary components - the SDK, the dashboard, and the REST API.
+The Braze platform has three primary components: the SDK, the dashboard, and the REST API.

 ## SDK